 Secretary Arthur Tugade of the Department of Transportation (DOTr) has appealed to private motor vehicle inspection center (PMVIC) owners to reduce their vehicle testing charges and to suspend the collection of retesting fees for one year.

-Currently, PMVICs are charging between P1,500 and P1,800 to test light vehicles, P600 for motorcycles and tricycles, and P300 for public utility jeepneys.
+Currently, PMVIC testing fees are between P1,500 and P1,800 to test light vehicles, P600 for motorcycles and tricycles, and P300 for public utility jeepneys.
 When a vehicle fails the exam, the owner must pay half of the original fee for a retake.

 In a statement, Tugade proposed to the PMVIC owners to cut down the testing fees to P500 or P800, which is almost the same amount as the rates being charged by private emission testing centers (PETC).